 At Trade Ledger™, we believe that LaaS will continue to grow, moving corporate lending towards a more integrated, customer-centric and data-driven experience for businesses globally.
 Some of the key drivers stimulating the evolution of the LaaS market include:

 Businesses are increasingly demanding the convenience that consumers have enjoyed for some time.
 Why does a mid-sized company executive need a consultation with experts or to prepare custom integrations or financial data if they already know the cash flow gap, how long they need cash for and how much they are willing to pay for it?

 Our objective is to help traditional incumbent banks, who still serve the majority of the world’s corporate businesses, to participate in this value chain extension by delivering our technology in two ways.
 Firstly, by digitising the end-to-end process of traditional commercial loan products available at banks currently and; Secondly, by helping banks to place these products (via API) into the wider marketplace eco-system and better servicing their customer base with seamless financial service experiences.

-We’ve witnessed a number of partnerships spring up over the last 2-3 years where LaaS is becoming increasingly well recognised as a strategy to succeed in the new era of open banking.
-One notable partnership in the commercial lending sector was the recent announcement from Alibaba that they had selected Kabbage, a large alternative lender in the US to offer loans to the merchants using the Alibaba platform to trade.
+We’ve witnessed a number of partnerships spring up where LaaS is becoming increasingly well recognised as a strategy to succeed in the new era of open banking.
+One notable partnership in the commercial lending sector was Alibaba selecting Kabbage, a large alternative lender in the US, to offer loans to the merchants using the Alibaba platform to trade.